govenius/pdata/docs/index.rst

 .. note::
-  Nevertheless, you should *always* read in the data using pdata.analysis.dataview, which provides plenty of useful functions for automatically parsing data not just from the tabular data stored with add_points(), but also the instrument parameters stored in the JSON files.
-Because of the latter, it is highly recommended to use dataview as a preparser even if you use something else than Python for further analysis.
+  Nevertheless, you should *always* read in the data using :code:`pdata.analysis.dataview`, which provides plenty of useful functions for automatically parsing data not just from the tabular data stored with :code:`add_points`, but also the instrument parameters stored in the JSON files.
+Because of the latter, it is highly recommended to use :code:`dataview` as a preparser even if you use something else than Python for further analysis.